10.3 Clinical Patient Care Mastery: Intake, Vitals, and General Care

 Scenario clueStrong CCMA response

-Missing identifierStop and verify before proceeding
+Missing second identifierStop and verify name and date of birth before proceeding

 General Care Decision Table